aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-image-export/exporting-3d-images-to-pdf/_index.md

 ---
-title: Set PDF page size – Export 3D Images to PDF with Aspose.CAD
+title: Configuring Page Dimensions for 3D Image Export
 linktitle: Exporting 3D Images to PDF
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to set PDF page size and export PDF from 3D CAD images using Aspose.CAD for .NET – a step‑by‑step guide to convert DWG to PDF and save CAD as PDF.